 - Prime Photos allows unlimited photo storage that can be shared with friends

-- Ad-free viewing, free game content, and 20% pre-release game discount with Twitch Prime
+- Twitch Prime provides ad-free viewing, free game content, and 20% pre-release game discount

 - Exclusive college deals to save money on electronics, dorm essentials, snacks, and school supplies

-But, free streaming can also allow them to save money on their entertainment budget or at least allow students to cancel their Hulu or Netflix streaming subscription.
+But, free streaming can also allow them to save money on their entertainment budget or at least allow students to cancel their Hulu or Netflix or other video streaming subscriptions.

 What the Amazon Student Trial Doesn’t Include